 On September 25th, 2021 the steeple of the Union Meeting Hall was put back on top of the building just in time for Ferrisburgh Day, with festivities set to begin the following morning.

-The original 181-year-old windows have been removed and are currently being restored offsite.
-In addition, any rot on the exterior trim will be removed and painted and any damaged interior window stops will be repaired this spring.
-Once the windows are replaced custom storm windows will be installed to protect the windows from the elements.
+All of the 181-year-old windows at the Union Meeting Hall have been removed and are currently being restored offsite.
+In addition, any rot on the exterior trim will be replaced and painted and any damaged interior window stops will be repaired.
 This project was supported in part by the MK Taylor Foundation, The Millstone Foundation and private philanthropic support.
-This rehabilitation of the windows is slated to be finished by summer 2023.
+This rehabilitation of the windows is slated to be finished by spring 2024.

 Silas Towler, President of the Ferrisburgh Historical Society, discusses the rich history of the Union Meeting Hall.
 His research of historical archives highlighted all the different types of events that took place at the property through the years.
 This presentation was given in the Union Meeting Hall in the summer of 2019.